CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

         - If these are used up, please DM us on Slack
     - Recitation lab attendance (10%)

+After an assignment is graded, the grades are released to you and accessible on Canvas and Gradescope.
+For the next week, you may submit a regrade request if you feel that your assignment was incorrectly graded.
+This is not a mechanism for forgetting to do some part of the assignment and submitting corrected information after the submission deadline.
+Beyond one week, there is no longer any mechanism to request a regrade or correction to the grading of an assignment.

 ## Course Policies

 ### Teamwork